connorh9/receipt-processor-challenge/README.md

 # About Me
 I am a recent graduate from the University of Wisconsin - Madison with a Bachelors degree in Computer Science.
 I have a passion for solving real-world problems with the coding skills I've developed.
 Currently, my main languages which I use are Python, JavaScript, and C. Many projects of mine have been developed in React or React Native using Expo.
 My preferred framework for backend applications has been Flask.
 I am currently looking for a junior engineering role as a path to entry in the industry.
-Thank you.
+Thank you for taking the time to read, feel free to check out any other projects of mine.

 # Receipt Processor